SPARC-FAIR-Codeathon/2024-team-2/README.md

 **The scientific community is developing new tools and models** to process and understand measurements in these datasets to generate new results, outcomes, and knowledge.
 These tools and models are often applied in a series of steps to create workflows whose outputs provide quantities of interest.
 For example, a user may be creating a workflow that inputs medical images of the brain (measurement) and segments brain tissue from these images (tool) that can output brain volume (quantity of interest).
 Another user maybe interest in a workflow that inputs electrode measurements from the surface of the heart to personalise a computational model of cardiac electrophysiology to quantify activation patterns.
 These workflows may require multiple intermediate tools and models to generate the final output of interest.

-In addition to Significant effort has been made globally to make
+In addition to significant effort has been made globally to make

 ## The problem
-Despite users having an general idea of the quantities of interest in their investigations (e.g. outputs of specific models or tools they are developing), they typically need to assemble workflows manually, often guessing what inputs and intermediate measurements, models, and tools may be needed.
+Despite users having a general idea of the quantities of interest in their investigations (e.g. outputs of specific models or tools they are developing), they typically need to assemble workflows manually, often guessing what inputs and intermediate measurements, models, and tools may be needed.

 There is **currently no option for users to**:
 - **easily find and access existing models and tools**: